-To focus on a safe and robust navigation, an architecture known as behaviour-based model is developed for Robust behaviour-based Control for Off-Road Navigation within a highly unstructured environment.
-The navigation system is assumed to be travelling with a slow pace in an environmental condition which are versatile and challenging and the tasks are complex.
+To focus on safe and robust navigation, an architecture known as the behavior-based model is developed for Robust behavior-based Control for Off-Road Navigation within a highly unstructured environment.
+The navigation system is assumed to be traveling at a slow pace in environmental conditions which are versatile and challenging and the tasks are complex.

-The behaviour-based architecture i.e. Robust Behavior-based Control for Off-Road Navigation mainly consist of an abstraction layer from hardware, a fail-safe system, perception network, reaction control, and planning units, a knowledge database with the graphical user interface.
-The safety related hardware is mainly designed for detecting any sorts of critical errors.
+The behavior-based architecture i.e. Robust Behavior-based Control for Off-Road Navigation mainly consists of an abstraction layer from hardware, a fail-safe system, perception network, reaction control, and planning units, a knowledge database with the graphical user interface.
+The safety-related hardware is mainly designed for detecting any sort of critical error.